Andresmup/github-foundations/25_ENTERPRISE/Readme.md

 - Unified contributions

 ## INTERNAL REPOS
-Github Enterprise Cloud accounts have a third special type of Github Repo called **Internal**
+Github Enterprise Cloud accounts have a third special type of Github Repo called **Internal**.

 Some features are:
 - All enterprise members have read permissions to the internal repository